SoheilTavakkol/Banking-Loyalty-Churn-Analytics/README.md

 ## How to Use This Repository
 ### Prerequisites
 - SQL Server 2019+ (Developer/Enterprise Edition)
-- Visual Studio for SSIS
+- Visual Studio with SSIS extension
 - Visual Studio with SSAS extension
 - Power BI Desktop